mkgold/kinfrastructures/kinfrastructures-syllabus.md

 ## THEORIES
 ## 3/11 - Commoning
 * Hess, Charlotte, and Elinor Ostrom. *Understanding Knowledge As a Commons: From Theory to Practice*.
-Cambridge, Mass: MIT Press, 2011.
-(Selections in PDF)
+Cambridge, Mass: MIT Press, 2011. ( ebook freely available through library catalog): Introduction + Chapters 1, 2, and 3 (pp. 3-83)
 * Harvey, David.
 "The Creation of the Urban Commons." *Rebel Cities*.
 New York: Verso, 2012.
 (PDF)
 * Kathleen Fitzpatrick, "Working in Public."
 In *Generous Thinking*.
 Baltimore: Johns Hopkins University Press, 2019.
 (PDF)
 * Sweeney, Miriam E. "The Intersectional Interface."
 In *The Intersectional Internet: Race, Sex, Class, and Culture Online*.
 Eds.
 Safiya Umoja Noble and Brendesha M. Tynes.
 New York: Peter Lang, 2016: 215-228.
 (PDF)